WSB (AM): Atlanta Journal

+NBC Red Network

+In 1927, WSB became an affiliate of the NBC Red Network.
+The station carried NBC's dramas, comedies, news and sports during the "Golden Age of Radio".
+The trademark three-tone NBC chimes were first played in the WSB studios.

 In the summer of 1927, WSB began transmitting on 630 kHz.
 On November 11, 1928, under the provisions of the Federal Radio Commission's General Order 40, WSB was reassigned to a "clear channel" frequency of 740 kHz.
 WSB was the dominant station nationally on this frequency.
-In March 1941, as part of the implementation of the North American Regional Broadcasting Agreement (NARBA), WSB moved to 750 kHz, where it has been ever since.
+In March 1941, as part of the implementation of the North American Regional Broadcasting Agreement (NARBA), WSB moved to 750 kHz, where it has been heard ever since.

-WSB smoothed the way for the radio spread of southern gospel music throughout the region, through regular programming hosted by Charles Davis Tillman.
-The Shelby Star newspaper, in an issue dated November 1985, wrote that the talented Dan Hornsby, after the national disaster crash of the stock market, found himself working no longer for Columbia Records but for radio stations like WGST, WATL and WCON, along with being the first morning show announcer for WSB in Atlanta.
-Lambdin Kay called Hornsby "90% of the local talent on WSB."
+Part of WSB's programming was southern gospel music, gaining popularity throughout the region, with shows hosted by Charles Davis Tillman.
+The Shelby Star newspaper, in an issue dated November 1985, wrote that the talented Dan Hornsby, after the 1929 crash of the stock market, found himself working no longer for Columbia Records.
+He got work as the first morning show announcer for WSB.
+Lambdin Kay called Hornsby "90% of the local talent on WSB".

+Cox Enterprises

 In 1939, the Journal newspaper and WSB radio station were sold to James Middleton Cox, the founder of what would become Cox Enterprises.
 Wright Bryan, a WSB news reporter as well as managing editor of the Atlanta Journal, was also a stringer for NBC during World War II.
-He was the first war correspondent to broadcast an eyewitness account of the D-Day invasion, reporting from London in the early hours of June 6, 1944.
+He was the first war correspondent to broadcast an eyewitness account of the D-Day invasion.
+Bryan reported from London in the early hours of June 6, 1944.
 Elmo Ellis, who programmed WSB in the 1950s and 1960s, is remembered as an innovator among Southern broadcasters.
 He provided the on-air editorials for the station, and in the 1960s, consistently supported civil rights.